ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 0.21
+    - fixed personalisation when a Kerbal is thrown from a seat
+    - when mipmaps are generated texture compression option is now respected
+    - some smaller code tweaks
 * 0.20.1
     - fixed some external seat-related issues not properly setting personalised textures and spawning Kerbals without helmets in space